higanworks-cookbooks/smartmachine_functions/README.md

 ### mdata_permission

-The smartmachine metadata has serious vulnerability such as anyone can get metadata.
+The smartmachine metadata has serious vulnerability such as any localuser can get metadata.
 To fix it, set mode 0700 to `/var/run/smartdc` directory.

 Fertures